loksland/jnr/README.md

 A filter is a function that modifies the data sent to it, filters are separated by the pipe `|` character.
 `{{variable|filterName}}`

 Filters are applied according to the type of data sent to it.
+Read more about filters [here](docs/filters.md).

 ```
 {cents:1012344}